machingclee/2020-11-11-deep-learning-study/README.md

 ### 2020-11-10-first-CNN-shallownet
 One Conv layer structure for identifying animals of 3 classes.
 Also learn how to serialize my model and load my trained weights.
 Average accuracy is just about 70%. study purpose.

+### 2020-11-11-LeNet-implementation
+Implement LeNet and training it through the mnist dataset of 0-9.